MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-asr-profile-settings.md

   - **Not configured** (*default*)
   - **Yes** - Configure Windows network isolation policy.

-  When set to *Configure*, you can configure the following settings.
+  When set to *Yes*, you can configure the following settings.

   - **IP ranges**
     Expand the dropdown, select **Add**, and then specify a *lower address* and then an *upper address*.